Shingle Street

 Shingle Street is a coastal settlement on the North Sea coast of the English county of Suffolk.
 It is 8 mi north-east of Felixstowe and 12 mi east of Ipswich at the mouth of the River Ore and opposite the tip of Orford Ness.
-It is within the parish of Hollesley with HM Young Offender Institution Hollesley Bay Colony nearby.
+It is within the parish of Bawdsey, with HM Young Offender Institution Hollesley Bay Colony nearby.
 A report from October 2004 suggests that Shingle Street is at risk from coastal erosion and flooding and could disappear within 20 years if sea defences are not erected.

 History

 Shingle Street was originally a home for fishermen and river pilots for the River Ore.
 Early in the 19th century a Martello tower was built, which was later a home for coastguards.
 Many of the original buildings date from this period.
 A public house called the Old Beach House had been built here out of drift wood.
-Richard Cobbold mentions that in 1797 this public house being kept by Jacob Merrells who was also a pilot.
-However in 1810 this was replaced by a pre-fabricated wooden building built in Ipswich in the yard of the Cliff Brewery.
+Richard Cobbold mentions that in 1797 this public house was being kept by Jacob Merrells, who was also a pilot.
+However, in 1810 this was replaced by a pre-fabricated wooden building, built in Ipswich in the yard of the Cliff Brewery.
 It was then brought to Shingle Street by barge and named the Lifeboat Inn.
 The pub was one of 300 pubs owned by Cobbolds Brewery and was pictured in Souvenir of the Bi-Centenery of the Cliff Brewery in Ipswich.